 The NTSB also criticised both rail operators.
 One had a sleep apnea screening program but didn’t follow it.
 The other didn’t have any such policy, although it has added one since the crash.

 Most people with sleep apnea don’t know they have it.
 When you’re sleeping, you might not notice that your breathing stops–you may not even know that you’re waking up hundreds of times a night.
 Your only warning signs might be snoring and a feeling of drowsiness during the day.

 You may not even know that you’re dozing off behind the wheel until it’s too late.

 But we can help.
 We recommend screening for sleep apnea if:

 - You feel tired and fatigued during the day

 - You’ve been diagnosed with high blood pressure (hypertension)

 - You are overweight or obese

 Screening is important even if you’ve been diagnosed with other conditions that explain your symptoms.
 Misdiagnosis of sleep apnea is common.

-For help with sleep apnea screening or treatment in the Detroit area, please call (248) 480-0085 today for an appointment with sleep dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ & Sleep Wellness in Troy, MI.
+For help with sleep apnea screening or treatment in the Detroit area, please call (248) 480-0085 today for an appointment with sleep dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ & Sleep Wellness in Rochester Hills.